Vishal Karwal: Early life

-Vishal Karwal was born in Himachal Pradesh, India in a Punjabi family.
-His father owns a store that deals with jewelry and precious stones, and earlier used to be a chairman of a school.
+Vishal Karwal was born in Himachal Pradesh, India, in a Punjabi family.
+His father owned a store that dealt with jewelry and precious stones and was a school chairman.
 His mother is a homemaker.
 He was raised in a joint family in Palampur, Himachal Pradesh.
 When he was 10 years old, he was admitted to a boarding school, Dalhousie Public School, in Dalhousie, Himachal Pradesh.
-He studied the Bachelor in Engineering degree course to become a computer science engineer.
-He is also a trained commercial pilot, having completed a pilot training course from Texas, United States in October 2008.
+He studied for a Bachelor of Engineering to become a computer science engineer.
+He is also a trained commercial pilot, completing a pilot training course from Texas, United States, in October 2008.

 Career

-Television
+Television debut and MTV Roadies (2006–2008)

-Karwal is famous for portraying the role of Lord Krishna in three serials Dwarkadheesh - Bhagwaan Shri Krishn, Naagarjuna - Ek Yodha and Paramavtar Shri Krishn.
-Karwal came into limelight after he participated in a youth entertainment adventure reality TV show, MTV Roadies Season 4, aired on MTV India in 2006.
-He was voted out of the show in the episode 4.
-In 2008, he appeared on the same TV channel for another youth reality TV show MTV Splitsvilla Season 1, where he emerged as the winner.
-Continuing his spree with MTV India, he hosted a show called Couplesutra.
-Various offers poured to him from the Indian TV industry.
+Karwal began his career in 2006 by auditioning with the youth entertainment adventure reality TV show MTV Roadies 4, which aired on MTV India and later got selected and participated in.
+He was voted out of the show in episode 4.
+In 2007, he played an episodic appearance in Crime Patrol as Varun.
+In 2008, he participated in the first season of the youth reality show MTV Splitsvilla, where he emerged as the winner along with Shraddha Haribhai.
+He later presented a reality show on MTV India called Couplesutra in 2009.

-He, then, became associated with the TV channel Colors and did two TV series in a row.
-He first worked for the TV show Bhagyavidhata that hit the small screens in May 2009.
-However, he quit as the show took a 15-year leap and wanted to portray him much older than his actual age.
-Colors next signed him up for the TV program, Rishton Se Badi...Pratha.
+Acting debut (2009–2011)

+Karwal made his acting debut in 2009 with a daily soap, Sabki Jodi Wohi Banata Bhagyavidhaata, playing the lead as Vinay opposite Richa Soni.
+However, he quit the show in 2010 as it took a 15-year leap, and he didn't want to portray an older character.
+In October 2010, after leaving his previous show, Karwal was cast to be in Rishton Se Badi...Pratha and played the lead in the daily soap as Abhay.
+He replaced Gaurav Chaudhary, who was replaced even before the series premiered.
 The show went on air in November 2010.
 The TV series attempted to highlight social events inspired by real-life incidents.
+He later decided to quit the show as it was heading for a leap, but before this could happen, the show ended in May 2011.

 Karwal was next seen on Imagine TV's TV program, Dwarkadheesh – Bhagwaan Shree Krishn, based on the famous Indian history Mahabharata, where he played the lead role of the Hindu Lord, Krishna.
-The series was telecasted July 2011 onwards.
-Vishal revealed, "This show really got me into acting.
+The series was telecast from July 2011 onwards.
+Vishal revealed, "This show got me into acting.
 I loved doing the show and started enjoying acting."